juanferrer/champion-chest-checker/README.md

 # Champion Chest Checker

-It tells you whether or not you have a chest with the specified champion.
-Live from juanferrer.github.io/champion-chest-checker
+League of Legends web app.
+Find out whether or not you have a chest with the specified champion.
+View [here](https://juanferrer.github.io/champion-chest-checker)

 Steps taken to acomplish: